 The No Child Left Behind Act (NCLB, 2001) was an example of standards-based reform.
-As a bipartisan-passed reauthorization of the 1965 Elementary and Secondary Education Act, it was "the first initiative to truly bring the government federal as а regulator into American public education" (Fabricant & Fine, 2012, p.
+As a bipartisan-passed reauthorization of the 1965 Elementary and Secondary Education Act, it was "the first initiative to truly bring the federal government regulator into American public education" (Fabricant & Fine.
+2012, p.
 13).
-Before, the federal government's outreach typically extended only to funding; now, NCLB would hold schools, teachers, and students accountable for passing numerous standardized tests given annually in math and reading in grades 3-12.
+Before, the federal outreach government's typically extended only to funding; now, NCLB would hold schools, teachers, and students accountable for passing numerous standardized tests given annually in math and reading in grades 3-12.
 The law also required states to test English language learners for oral, written, and reading proficiency in English each year.